adamlynam/tehikutest/journal.md

 - 26 March @ 10:05am - Looks like I had a bracket syntax error, testing made it very clear and then I found the missing bracket.
 - 26 March @ 10:05am - The core of the game loop is now in place, and if the user only enters valid moves it will properly move back and forth between players without getting into a weird state.
 However, there is still the matter of the win condition and move validation to get right.
 - 26 March @ 10:10am - I will get the win condition working, that will give us a complete game.
 I am going to move back to unit testing to express the win condition logic.
+- 26 March @ 10:25am - The win condition is now correctly being checked.
+I realise I need to add a check for a tie board.
+I will do that now.
+- 26 March @ 10:35am - The tie condition is now being correctly checked.
+Next I will move on to tightening up the user input and validation scenarios to ensure a smooth game.